tbancel/stimulation_toolbox_matlab/README.md

 ## Useful documents:

-Highly recommended to read the full documentation here:
+The list of all needed softwares, drivers, and version is available in the full document.
+Explanation about how the code works is also provided.
+It is highly recommended to read all the document to have the whole picture of the whole project.

 - Full documentation [here](https://docs.google.com/document/d/1KSDnj4kaBZcaxWJyh2HyH4MV9eeVU_yVuVEYQM3cIAU/edit?usp=sharing)